gustybear-research/webpages_authors/admin/index.md

 highlight_name: true
 ---

-I am an Associate Professor at Department of Electrical Engineering, University of Hawaiʻi at Mānoa.
-My research interests mainly focus on wireless communication, wireless sensing, and wireless security.
+I am an Associate Professor at Department of Electrical and Computer Engineering, University of Hawaiʻi at Mānoa, a senior member of IEEE, and a honorary graduate of starfleet academy.